How to implement lean manufacturing to make your business more productive

 Once you’ve evaluated your company’s productivity levels, you’ll be ready to take action.
 Three fundamental efficiency projects that are useful for most companies are:

 - Improving supervisor performance

-- Initiating continuous improvement by implementing workplace organization (5S)
+- Initiating continuous improvement by implementing workplace organization (5S method)

-These fundamental projects deployed with a structured methodology such as “Plan-Do-Check-Act” (PDCA) provide quick wins and set the foundations for long-term success.
-They can also be a launching pad for more advanced or tailored productivity initiatives.
+Deploying these fundamental projects with a structured methodology, such as “Plan-Do-Check-Act” (PDCA), provides quick wins and sets the foundations for long-term success.
+These projects can also be a launching pad for more advanced or tailored productivity initiatives.